Loading...

 Let's check our understanding so far.

-Why was 2006 a significant year in terms of global population?
-Was it when urbanisation began?
-Was it when urbanisation started to slow down?
-Was it when the majority of the world's inhabitants became urban?
-Or was it when the UN predicted an increase in urbanisation?
-Have a think about what you've just learned and take a look at the graph as well 'cause there's a big clue there and then come back to me.
+Have a think about what you've just learned and take a look at the graph as well because there's a big clue there, and then come back to me.

-So well done if you've got c as your answer.
+So well done if you've got C as your answer.

 Let's start by looking at our HICs, our high income countries, or you might know them as developed countries.

-Urbanisation in these countries happened before others, but the rate has now slowed down.
+Urbanization in these countries happened before others, but the rate has now slowed down.

 Our NEEs, middle income countries, or you might know them as emerging countries, this is where the picture's a little bit more mixed.